digicademy/catalogueraisonne/README.md

 4. Import the sample dataset that you will find in the Resources/Private/T3D/ folder of the extension.
 IMPORTANT: Tick the "Force uids" option before you import the t3d.
 5. Have fun with testing.

+Note: The TYPO3 version requirement of this extension is set to 4.7 since it has been developed on that basis.
+It will not work on older versions of TYPO3, but it might work on higher versions (6+) without any problems.